 Stovetop Dal Makhani:

-- Drain the water from the soaked lentils and add them to a pot with ¼ teaspoon salt and 4 cups water.
+- Drain the water from the soaked urad dal and rajma and add them to a pot with ¼ teaspoon salt and 4 cups water.
 Bring this to a boil and then reduce the flame to a simmer.
 Cover and cook for an hour till the beans can be easily smashed between your fingers.
 Alternatively, you can cook it in a pressure cooker for about 6-8 whistles.
 Ensure that the dal is completely submerged in water and there is at least an inch of extra water above the dal.

 - Heat ghee in a pot and add bay leaf, cinnamon, cloves and cardamom.
 Saute them for a minute or two till you can smell the spices and add ginger garlic paste, green chilli and onions to the pot.
 Cook this till the onions turn translucent.

 - Add the tomatoes (blended), red chilli powder, salt and garam masala.
-Cook till the tomatoes are mushy, and add the cooked lentils with 1 cup water.
+Cook till the tomatoes are mushy, and add the cooked lentils and beans with 1 cup water.
 Bring this to a boil and then reduce to a simmer.
 Cook for 20 minutes or till the dal has thickened, making sure to stir occasionally because the dal tends to stick to the bottom.